By Lawyers For Lawyers

 Wood Factory P/L v Kiritos P/L (1985) 2 NSWLR 105

 Stamp duty was abolished on leases first executed on or after 1 January 2004.
-Also exempt are leases whose term commences on 1 January 2002 and whose average annual rental, annual rental or current market rent does not exceed $50,000 per annum.
+Also exempt are leases whose term commences on 1 January 2002 and whose average annual rental or current market rent does not exceed $50,000 per annum.

 However some documents are still required to be stamped, although exempt from payment of duty.
 These include: